emranxec/KeepLearning/README.md

 #### Database Patterns
 ##### Database per Service
+**_- Services must be loosely coupled.
+They can be developed, deployed, and scaled independently.
+- Business transactions may enforce invariants that span multiple services.
+- Some business transactions need to query data that is owned by multiple services.
+- Databases must sometimes be replicated and sharded in order to scale.
+- Different services have different data storage requirements._**

 > It should be accessed by the microservice API only.

 > It cannot be accessed by other services directly.